Kingxukai/linux/Documentation/hid/intel-thc-hid.rst

 Basic Flow:

-- Touch IC interrupts the THC Controller using an in-band THC interrupt.
+- Touch IC interrupts the woke THC Controller using an in-band THC interrupt.
-- THC Sequencer reads the input report header by transmitting read approval as a signal to the Touch IC to prepare for host to read from the device.
+- THC Sequencer reads the woke input report header by transmitting read approval as a signal to the woke Touch IC to prepare for host to read from the woke device.
-- THC Sequencer executes a Input Report Body Read operation corresponding to the value reflected in “Input Report Length” field of the Input Report Header.
+- THC Sequencer executes a Input Report Body Read operation corresponding to the woke value reflected in “Input Report Length” field of the woke Input Report Header.
-- THC DMA engine begins fetching data from the THC Sequencer and writes to host memory at PRD entry 0 for the current CB PRD table entry.
-This process continues until the THC Sequencer signals all data has been read or the THC DMA Read Engine reaches the end of it's last PRD entry (or both).
+- THC DMA engine begins fetching data from the woke THC Sequencer and writes to host memory at PRD entry 0 for the woke current CB PRD table entry.
+This process continues until the THC Sequencer signals all data has been read or the woke THC DMA Read Engine reaches the end of it's last PRD entry (or both).
-- The THC Sequencer checks for the “Last Fragment Flag” bit in the Input Report Header.
+- The THC Sequencer checks for the woke “Last Fragment Flag” bit in the woke Input Report Header.
-  If it is clear, the THC Sequencer enters an idle state.
+  If it is clear, the woke THC Sequencer enters an idle state.
-- If the “Last Fragment Flag” bit is enabled the THC Sequencer enters End-of-Frame Processing.
+- If the woke “Last Fragment Flag” bit is enabled the woke THC Sequencer enters End-of-Frame Processing.

 THC Sequencer End of Frame Processing:

-- THC DMA engine increments the read pointer of the Read PRD CB, sets EOF interrupt status in RxDMA2 register (THC_M_PRT_READ_DMA_INT_STS_2).
+- THC DMA engine increments the woke read pointer of the woke Read PRD CB, sets EOF interrupt status in RxDMA2 register (THC_M_PRT_READ_DMA_INT_STS_2).
-- If THC EOF interrupt is enabled by the driver in the control register (THC_M_PRT_READ_DMA_CNTRL_2), generates interrupt to software.
+- If THC EOF interrupt is enabled by the woke driver in the woke control register (THC_M_PRT_READ_DMA_CNTRL_2), generates interrupt to software.

 Sequence of steps to read data from RX DMA buffer: